maxim/cx_leaderboard/README.md

 #   {{-23, :id4}, :user4, {4, {3, 40.2}}} ]
 ```

+Notice how the resulting ranks are not offset like 1,1,3,4,4 but are sequential like 1,1,2,3,3.

-See docs for `CxLeaderboard.Indexer.Stats` for various functions you can plug into the indexer, or write your own.
+See docs for `CxLeaderboard.Indexer.Stats` for various pre-packaged functions you can plug into the indexer, or write your own.

 ## Mini-leaderboards